conradakunga/Blog/_posts/2025-09-24-generating-random-values-for-other-integral-types-in-c-net.md

 ### TLDR

-**We can make use of the `Random` class to contrain the bounds of generated values to generate random values of integral types.**
+**We can make use of the `Random` class to constrain the bounds of generated values to generate random values of integral types.**

 The code is in my [GitHub](https://github.com/conradakunga/BlogCode/tree/master/2025-09-24%20-%20RandomIntegralTypes).